inerciapt/2025_inercia_pt/content/en/visiting.md

 ---
 >

-The venue has a limited attendance, early registration of your physical attendance helps us plan things better.

-You do not need to register for remote participation.
+You do not need to register on this form to participate remotely.

-You can register using [this google form](https://forms.gle/JaWHKEY1zUMBJxWp7) or [through email](mailto:info@inercia.pt&subject=Inércia%202025).
+The venue has a limited attendance capacity, early registration of your physical attendance helps us plan things better.
+You can register your physical attendance plans using [this google form](https://forms.gle/JaWHKEY1zUMBJxWp7) or [through email](mailto:info@inercia.pt&subject=Inércia%202025).

 ## Visitors

-Already registered to attend Inércia 2025:
+Already registered to attend Inércia 2025 in person:

 {{< visitors >}}